 “Trying to be perfect” at work is something that will hold your career back.
 It almost did for me when my male boss told me, “Anna, you don’t have to be perfect.”
 Click here to read my article – 5 Ways to Get Over Perfection.

-I have been so honored to see over 20 great Amazon reviews already before the official launch!
+I have been so honored to see over 20 great Amazon reviews already, even before the official launch!
 Read a few of them below.

 The Professional Woman’s Guide to Managing Men is a great resource for any business woman striving to succeed in managing men on a daily basis.
 It is an insightful professional guide that covers not just learning your own leadership strengths as a manager, but how to utilize them in your day to day managing tasks.
 The guide is a great tool for ladies just beginning their career in managing men, as well as those career ladies who have been managing men for some time.
 Runyan does a great job including her personal experiences, techniques, suggestions, and self evaluations for her readers in each chapter.